28 October 2015

 Italian postcard by C. Chierichetti, Milano.
 Photo: Grandi Films, Roma.
 Publicity still for Gli ultimi giorni di Pompei/The Last Days of Pompeii (Amleto Palermi, Carmine Gallone, 1926).

-Glaucus (Victor Varconi) in prison.
+Glaucus (Victor Varconi) is in prison.
 The man on the right is the Christian Olintus (Ferruccio Biancini), who had converted Apecides.
 Olintus will see the eruption and destruction of Pompeii as a punishment of God.

 Gli ultimi giorni di Pompei